congnt46/reactjs-init-storybook-foundation/README.md

 ## Quick Start

+Please make sure your machine is running on Node.js v14.15.0.
 The documentation and demo of the core components can be launched with the help of Storybook.
 Just run

 ```bash